Get A Colorado Marriage License: The Easiest Step-By-Step

 A bride, groom, two bridesmaids and Officiant Lisa jumping in celebration of the signed marriage license.

-Once you sign your license and record it with the County Clerk, it’s legal!
+Once your license is signed and recorded with the County Clerk, it’s legal!
+Photo: Grace Gatto

-Because County Clerk's rules and regulations can change at any time, and rules can vary between counties, use this guide as a helpful overview, and always visit your chosen County Clerk's website for info since they are the final authority on your license’s rules.
+Because County Clerks’ rules and regulations can change at any time, and rules can vary between counties, use this guide as a helpful overview, choose a County Clerk and then always visit their website since they are the final authority on your license’s rules.

 Here are answers to all the common Colorado marriage license questions…